adamfowleruk/mljs/planning.md

 ## Upcoming releases

 Targets for 1.6 (Jul 2014) - Theme: MLJS Ease of Use in the Browser
- - Node: Write a frickin' auto app deploy directory watching app
+ - DONE Node: Write a frickin' auto app deploy directory watching app
  - Docs: Demo app improvements
   - sparqlbar page: add explorer link to entityfacts config
   - sparqlbar page: make document links use mentioned_in link with correct IRI for search results rendering
   - explorer page: accept incoming IRI link in url ?iri=, where not specified use existing default
-  - remove extraneous entity facts rendering logging code
+  - DONE remove extraneous entity facts rendering logging code
+ - IN PROGRESS Demo Jam updates
+  - DONE Bootstrap CSS themed Workplace admin
+  - BUG left hand nav height not same as right hand - see JWs fix
+  - BUG action config selection for new not drawing
+  - App wide configuration page in workplace app created
+  - BUG entityfacts widget doesn't like unknown classes (Penguin)
+  - Create new page in Workplace app working
+  - TEST navigation in workplace app
+  - Registering search renderers globally via JS include (not workplace config)
+  - App context for app wide settings
+   - default doc view page url and params
+   - default semantic explore page and params
+  - Page context for page control
+   - Take query string parameters and map to appropriate widget parameters (defaults in app context)
+   - Manages mapping to widgets, not delegating this to widgets
+  - Test content
+   - Social media analytics and provenance
+    - campaign data
+    - Generate who talks to whom triples, with messages sent information and influence score
  - Docs: Remove all uses of the searchpage widget in demos
   - DEFERRED Ensure thinthick layout with embedded column layout works
    - DEFERRED create columns layout for workplace